 What is Restorative Justice?

-Restorative Justice solves problems and repairs harm in a non-punitive (not focused on punishment) and non-adversarial (not one side against another) process.
+Restorative Justice applies the fundamental principles of Restorative Practices when responding to harm.
+It addresses conflicts, problems and harm in a non-punitive (not focused on punishment) and non-adversarial (not one side against another) process.
 This allows members of a community a stronger possibility to resolve the issue, and to help begin its healing.

 When harm is done, whether from a violation or crime, RJ understands that this has a negative ripple effect on relationships that reach far beyond what a person may have realized.
 RJ pulls together all the people connected to the harm, their support people, and along with community members, in a collective decision making circle where the group will talk about the harm, how it impacted others, and how to repair and resolve the harm.